What next for Hearts after Hampden heartache?

 As the Hearts end emptied at Hampden, Robbie Neilson's devastated players dropped to the turf after an extra-time defeat by Rangers denied them a Scottish Cup triumph to cap a successful season.

 Just over 12 months ago, the Tynecastle club won the Scottish Championship.
-Now, they have finished their first campaign back in the top flight comfortably as Scotland's third force and have European group stage football on the horizon next term.
+Now, they have finished their first campaign back in the top flight comfortably as Scotland's third force and have European group-stage football on the horizon next term.

 Hampden heartache could sour a hugely impressive season for Neilson, but his group can take huge encouragement into the summer as they look to build.